How much does it cost to travel the world?

 The main costs of a traveller are with accommodation, transportation and visas (depending where you are going.
 Africa, for instance, is very expensive for visas).

-Don’t miss out our “How to choose your itinerary to travel around the world”
+You might be interested in: “How to choose your itinerary to travel around the world”

 Some little perks won’t hurt anyone sometimes